coderdojonijmegen/web-development/source/basis-elementen-javascript.rst

    let resultaat = 6; //Zo
    const resultaatConst = 6; //Of zo

-In veriabelen kunnen we data opslaan, dat is heel handig!
+In variabelen kunnen we data opslaan, dat is heel handig!

 Voorbeeld 1: Knop
 --------------------------------